Deep Dive Part 2: Cryptographic Receipts and the Evidence Pipeline That Proves What AI Agents Actually Did

 The DER structure is straightforward: a 0x30 sequence header, followed by two ASN.1 integers for r and s.
 Each integer is prefixed with 0x02 and a length byte.
 The parser reads these fields sequentially, handling the variable-length encoding correctly.

-EIP-2 Low-S Normalization
+EIP-2 Low-S Normalisation

 The secp256k1 curve has a symmetry property: for any signature (r, s), the value (r, curve_order - s) is also a valid signature for the same message and key.
 This means every signature has two valid representations.
-Without normalization, the same signing operation produces different bytes depending on which representation the signing hardware returns.
+Without normalisation, the same signing operation produces different bytes depending on which representation the signing hardware returns.
 Applications that index or deduplicate by signature bytes would treat them as different signatures.

-More importantly, transaction malleability exploits rely on this property.
+More importantly, transaction-malleability exploits rely on this property.
 A malicious relay can mutate a signature from its high-S form to its low-S form (or vice versa) without invalidating it, changing the transaction ID without changing what the transaction does.
-EIP-2 (and Bitcoin’s BIP-62) eliminate this by requiring s <= curve_order / 2.
+EIP-24 (and Bitcoin’s BIP-625) eliminate this by requiring s <= curve_order / 2.
+The malleability class is one of the failure modes Atzei and colleagues catalogued in their systematisation of attacks on Ethereum smart contracts6; the fix at the encoding layer is the canonical defence.

 const SECP256K1_N = BigInt('0xFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFEBAAEDCE6AF48A03BBFD25E8CD0364141');